hanyslmm/AWS/README.md

 5. Create a new user account named grader:

-Give grader the permission to sudo:
+* Give grader the permission to sudo:

-*cp /etc/sudoers/ cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader; and edit it with garder username
+put 'grader' user is in '/etc/sudoers.d/grader' file :arrow_right: 'grader ALL=(ALL) NOPASSWD:ALL'

 6. Create an SSH key pair for grader using the ssh-keygen tool.